apacheignite/documentation/data-grid/page-memory.md

 * Apache Ignite will look for a memory region `myCache` belongs to.
 * Inside of that memory region a meta page of a B+Tree that orders keys of `myCache` will be located.
 * Hash code of `keyA` will be calculated and an index page, the key belongs to, will be searched for in the B+Tree.
 * If the index page is not found then it will be requested from one of the free lists depending on the index size.
 A targeted free list will be found by the help of a free list meta page.
-Once the index page is provided it will be added to the B+Tree structure.
+Once the index page is provided it will be added to the B+Tree hierarchy.
 * If the index page doesn't already contain a data page the cache entry has to be placed into then the data page will be given by one of the free lists depending on the total cache entry size.
 A reference to the data page will be added from the index page.
 * The cache entry added into the data page.